Tanzania: Tcaa Urges Students Pursue Science Subjects

 The TCAA Director General, Mr Hamza Johari said during the climax of the International Civil Aviation Day (ICAD) that investments made in the aviation sector are creating many job opportunities which need qualified individuals to fill them.

-"AS we commemorate ICAD, the authority calls for Tanzanian youth to opt for science subjects, that will offer the skills to capitalise on opportunities in the aviation's sector," he said in Dar es Salaam yesterday.
+"AS we commemorate ICAD, the authority calls for Tanzanian youth to opt for science subjects, that will offer the skills to capitalise on opportunities in the aviation's sector," he said in Dar es Salaam on Wednesday.

 According to him, TCAA has dispatched its 14 managers to different radio stations to address the public on the opportunities and ways of grabbing them, especially for secondary school students who are future workers.